 Rio de Janeiro is one of the most visited cities in the southern hemisphere of the Earth and is known worldwide for it´s natural attractives, carnival, samba, bossa nova and incredible beaches.
 Rio´s people are considered to be the most receptive of the planet.
 Ride with us, and get to the points that most of the visitors miss.

-By riding a Bike in Rio by Bike you´ll explore the city on a very different perspective than on a regular guided tour, experiencing the carioca´s way of life and really interacting with the environment, better understanding why Rio de Janeiro is a unique combination of urban center, nature and leisure.
+Joining us on the Rio Bike Tour you´ll explore the city on a very different perspective than on a regular guided tour, experiencing the carioca´s way of life and really interacting with the environment, better understanding why Rio de Janeiro is a unique combination of urban center, nature and leisure.

 We offer 2 different Bike Tours around Rio: